Model locks in Dolphins vs. Browns picks, score prediction for NFL Week 7

 Model's Dolphins vs. Browns score prediction, picks

 The Browns are 2-4-0 ATS this season and haven't covered the spread since Week 3.
 Plus, they had to rely on field goals to get on the scoreboard last week.
-However, Cleveland's superior defense can stymy a struggling Dolphins offense in a low-scoring -- and possibly quite ugly -- AFC matchup.
+However, Cleveland's superior defense can stymie a struggling Dolphins offense in a low-scoring — and possibly quite ugly — AFC matchup.
 The SportsLine model projects Cleveland will cover the spread in 52% of simulations.
 Dolphins vs. Browns score prediction: Browns 20, Dolphins 17

 Want more Week 7 NFL picks?